 From 1918 to 1923, Balboa Studios was the most productive independent studio in the world.
 It was home to silent film stars Baby Marie Osborne, Jackie Saunders, Henry King, Buster Keaton, Fatty Arbuckle, Hazel Tranchell, Pearl White, Mabel Normand, and Slim (Pickens) Pickett.
-The studio was located on eight acres at Sixth and Alamitos Streets and, by 1920, had become the largest employer in Long Beach.
-Although the owner, Balboa Amusements Producing Company, was largely known for producing comedies, it also owned land in nearby Signal Hill for shooting western and adventure films.
+Charlie Chaplin visited the studios a number of times.
+The studio expanded to eight acres at Sixth and Alamitos Streets and, by 1920, had become the largest employer in Long Beach.
+Although the owner, Balboa Amusements Producing Company, was largely known for producing comedies, it also owned another 11 acres in nearby Signal Hill for shooting western and adventure films.

 After World War I, Hollywood, some 24 miles to the north, became the hub for movie-making and Long Beach became forested with oil derricks.
 Balboa Studios went into decline and, in 1918, Horkheimer and his Balboa Studios went into bankruptcy.
 The studios were purchased and renamed Long Beach Studios and film production continued until 1923.
 Studio land in Long Beach and Signal, however, became increasingly more valuable for other uses than making pictures.
 By 1924, the studio and its properties (some of its more than 100,000 props were still being used decades later) were auctioned off and the land was cleared for subdivision.